alexkn/xbmc-fritzbox/README.md

    * enter the following code into your telephone: #96*5*
 1. Enjoy :)

+#### Fritz!Box Configuration:

+You can use your Fritz!Box with username/password or password-only authentication.
+* With username/password authentication the user only need "Fritz!App Fon" permission to read phonebook, Admin Rights are not necessary.

 #### Support Me:
 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=shellshark&url=https://github.com/wrow/xbmc-fritzbox&title=XBMC Fritzbox Callmonitor&tags=github&category=software)